StockSharp/doc/en/topics/MessageStorage.md

    };

    ```
-2. Saving own trades will be performed in the [Connector.NewMyTrade](xref:StockSharp.Algo.Connector.NewMyTrade) event handler using the [IMarketDataStorage.Save](xref:StockSharp.Algo.Storages.IMarketDataStorage.Save). method.
+2. Saving own trades will be performed in the [Connector.NewMyTrade](xref:StockSharp.Algo.Connector.NewMyTrade) event handler using the [IMarketDataStorage.Save](xref:StockSharp.Algo.Storages.IMarketDataStorage.Save(System.Collections.IEnumerable)). method.
 Before saving, the list of own trades is converted to the IEnumerable\<ExecutionMessage\> type.
 The procedure for order registering itself in this example is omitted.

    ```cs
    connector.NewMyTrade += trade =>